 Aggregators spend most of their revenue on building up a brand.
 This brand has certain notable features like – quality, price band, on-demand delivery, etc. All the goods/services are provided under a single brand but by different providers.

 Branding is done at every customer touchpoint to have a recall value.

 The aggregator strives to provide a standardized quality to every user.
 They make sure that the partners provide you with a standardized quality product/service.
 These aggregators have teams that make sure quality is maintained.

 A contract is signed between the aggregator and the goods/service provider where all the terms are cleared.
 The terms provide a win-win situation for both the parties where the partners focus on providing quality product/service to the customers and the aggregator focus on marketing and creating more leads for the partners.

 Job aggregator app revenue model

-Sometimes to earn money the job portals try to adopt the affiliate marketing strategies.
+Sometimes to earn money the job portals try to adopt affiliate marketing strategies.
 After a candidate has posted his details on the website as to his field of interest, qualification, city preferred and past job experiences.
 Every time the job acts as an affiliate between the recruiter and the applicant, it charges commission.

-This isn’t happening only on desktop.
+This isn’t happening only on the desktop.
 More and more job seekers started to use mobile devices to find jobs.
 In addition, 60% of worldwide searches on Indeed are made on mobile devices, and we have the number 1 mobile job search app in business categories in over 30 countries.

 We are also growing the content on our site to enhance the overall experience of using it.
 There are more than 80 million resumes posted on our site currently.
-We also provide jobseekers with free access to more than 13 million employer reviews.
+We also provide job seekers with free access to more than 13 million employer reviews.
 This content will drive traffic and increase engagement with our site.